szymon-polaczy/Blog/static/posts/Better life with newer PHP Versions.md

 - **WeakMaps**: Useful for specific caching scenarios that most WordPress sites don't encounter
 - **Intersection Types**: While interesting, WordPress doesn't use enough interfaces to make these common
 - **First-Class Callable Syntax**: The `$this->method(...)` syntax is neat but not essential—traditional callbacks work fine

+If you're reaching for these in a typical WordPress plugin, pause and ask "Do I really need this?"
+(You probably don't.)

 ## Implementation Strategy